JokaMilen/myFlix-client/README.md

+# myFlix-client

+### About The Project
-This is a client-side for a one page application called myFlix.
+This is a client-side for a one page application called myFlix.<br>
-It includes several interface views built using the React library that handle data through the previously-defined REST API endpoints.
+It includes several interface views built using the React library that handle data through the previously-defined REST API (<a href="https://github.com/JokaMilen/movie_api">Movie API</a>) endpoints.

-Stack:
-MongoDB, Express, React, and Node.js

-Features:
+### Stack
+- MongoDB
+- Express
+- React
+- Node.js

+### Dependencies
+- react
+- react-bootstrap
+- redux
+- axios
+- prop-types

+### Features
+Front End for <a href="https://github.com/JokaMilen/movie_api">Movie API</a> project built using Angular framework.<br>
-Users will be abe to make a profile, log in, list and filter movies by title.
+Users are able to make a profile, log in, list and filter movies by title.<br>
 They will also be able to update their profiles(username, password, email and birthday) as well as add or remove movie from the list of favorites.